Alexandria's founded by Alexander

 The restoration carried out at Ostia Antica is not centered on specific buildings but comprises 187 structures on the left of the Decumanus, the main road running from the Porta Romana to the Porta Marina.

-One of the main problems in Ostia – also current in Pompeii, for instance – is the maintenance of the many monuments, warehouses, arcades, taverns and private houses.
-Archaeologists are hoping that private funds will be made available in order to clean up more of the constructions.
-Over the past four years, however, they were able to clear the heavily overgrowth of vegetation but also to treat and eliminate the surface deposits and organic residues on the stones.
+One of the main problems in Ostia – also current in Pompeii, for instance – is the maintenance of the many monuments, warehouses, arcades, taverns, and private houses.
+Archaeologists are hoping that private funds will be made available in order to clean up more of the construction.
+Over the past four years, however, they were able to clear the heavy overgrowth of vegetation but also to treat and eliminate the surface deposits and organic residues on the stones.

 I imagine that this face-lift is long overdue and the city should finally attract the many tourists it deserves.
 We will remember that Ostia was Rome’s access to the Mediterranean.
 Situated on the mouth of the Tiber, it was one of the most important ports in antiquity.
 In its heydays in the 2nd and 3rd century AD, the city counted 100,000 inhabitants but from the 3rd century onward most of the activity shifted to the larger and newly constructed harbor of Portus, leaving Ostia to the rich aristocrats who turned it into a seaside resort.